Feezybellz/neuko-community.github.io/README.md

 # Neuko Wiki

-> Welcome to the comprehensive Neuko wiki.
+> A community-built wiki to help people dive into Neuko.
 Everything you need to know about the cryptic Web3 project, its lore, puzzles, community, and more.

 ## Welcome

-This wiki is designed for newcomers and veterans alike.
-Whether you're just discovering Neuko or want to dive deep into the lore and puzzles, you'll find everything organized here.
+This wiki is a community effort designed to help newcomers and veterans alike discover and explore Neuko.
+Whether you're just discovering the project or want to dive deep into the lore and puzzles, you'll find everything organized here.

+**Community-Built**: This wiki was created and maintained by the Neuko community to help others understand and engage with the project.
+It's not an official Neuko resource, but a collaborative documentation effort by community members.

 **What is Neuko?** A Solana-based Web3 project combining AI, NFTs, and interactive storytelling.
 Built by former Doodles members, it emphasizes organic community building, cryptic lore, and puzzle-solving over traditional marketing.